urbit/urbit.org-reloaded/content/community/grants-and-bounties/bitcoin-wallet-on-bridge.md

 - Bounty claimant should have a good working knowledge of React and Bitcoin transactions.
 - Submit your code as a PR to the [Bridge](https://github.com/urbit/bridge) repository.
 - You have 45 days from the time of approval to complete this bounty.

+## Milestones

+### Pull request is accepted
+1 stars
+Your pull request containing all of the relevant code has been merged.